errorexists/Getting-Started-With-OpenCore/README.md

 # Getting Started With OpenCore
 A brief guide to using the OpenCore bootloader for hackintosh.

 **This guide may not always be able to keep up with every change to OpenCore, (currently OpenCore is in active development, and therefore a moving target) please keep that in mind when compiling the latest version of OpenCore.
 To be safe, use release versions of OpenCore rather than the latest commits. ** This guide is intended to complement the excellent opencore "configuration.pdf" rather than be used instead of it.
-If you did not already do so, please read it now. https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf
+If you did not already do so, please read it now: https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf

 # What is OpenCore?